michaelpasek/michaelpasek.github.io/research/index.md

 of these stars is a superposition of different 'integrable' (regular) and 'chaotic' (irregular) sub-spectra.
 Most importantly for asteroseismology, we obtained semi-analytical formulas that predict the values of regular frequency spacings in the 'integrable' spectrum, which can provide constraints on physical properties of rapidly rotating stars which are observed.

-   - Quantum/wave chaos, Gutzwiller trace formula, Random matrix theory
+   - Quantum chaos, Gutzwiller trace formula, Random matrix theory

 ### Floquet topological insulators and their photonic analogs